thdotnet/azure-docs.pt-br/articles/cosmos-db/sql-query-object-array.md

 ## <a id="Iteration"></a>Iteração

-A API do SQL fornece suporte para a iteração em matrizes JSON, com uma nova construção de adicionadas por meio de [palavra-chave](sql-query-keywords.md#in) na fonte de FROM.
+A API do SQL fornece suporte para iteração em matrizes JSON, com uma nova construção adicionada por meio da [palavra-chave in](sql-query-keywords.md#in) na fonte from.
 No exemplo a seguir:

 ```sql
     SELECT *